altdesktop/playerctl/README.md

 # Playerctl

-For true players only: spotify, vlc, audacious, bmp, xmms2, mplayer, and others.
+For true players only: spotify, vlc, audacious, bmp, xmms2, and others.

 ## About